An Uncommon Material

 The crystalline pattern, known as Widmanstätten, is formed as the meteorite is cooling.
 The jewelry is etched in order to accentuate this patterning.
 Each one is unique and varies.
 It is not uncommon for cracks, divots, etc. to be present in the piece.
 This is part of the formation of the meteorite.

 To keep your meteorite jewelry looking great, we recommend removing it prior to activities that could create rust or heavily burnish the metal, such as swimming, weightlifting, yard work, etc. Rings should be removed prior to contact with chemicals and cleaning solutions.
 If rings are not removed prior to these activities, the pattern will become less visible, and there is a risk of damaging the rings.
 Regardless, the patterning will become less visible in rings as the metal comes into contact with surfaces in daily wear, but it is possible to restore it by etching it again.

 We often have clients ask about coating the jewelry with some type of clear protective layer.
 We do not recommend coating it because the coating will wear off eventually, but not evenly and not all at once.
 Because of that, it’s possible for moisture enter in a spot where the coating has worn off, but then become trapped.
 That is when rust can become a real problem.

 How Our Rings Are Made

 Our rings are one solid continuous circle of meteorite.
 There really is no beginning and no end.
 An inner band and rims are soldered to the meteorite.
-Then it is etched to show off the Widmanstätten patterning.
+Then it is etched to enhance the Widmanstätten patterning.